scaleway/terraform-provider-scaleway/docs/guides/multicloud_cluster_with_baremetal_servers.md

 In this guide you will learn how to deploy bare metal nodes on your Kubernetes cluster instead of Instances.
 To be able to do this, you need to have a [Kosmos multicloud cluster](../resources/k8s_cluster.md#multicloud) instead of a Kapsule cluster, and add your [pools](../resources/k8s_pool.md) as the "external" node type.
-Once you have set up your infrastructure, you will have to run a script on your server so it is configured and recognized as a node by the cluster.
+Once you have set up your infrastructure, you will have to run a program on your server so it is configured and registered as a node by the apiserver.
 This can be achieved manually (method A), or you can automate the process (method B).

 ## Prerequisites